Setup development environment¶

-The Deep Java Library (DJL) project requires JDK 8 (or later).
-We recommend using JDK8, since there are some known issues with JDK 11+.
+The Deep Java Library (DJL) project requires JDK 11 (or later).

 Verify that Java is available in your $PATH environment variable by using the following commands.
 If you have multiple versions of Java installed, you can use the $JAVA_HOME environment variable to control which version of Java to use.

-brew tap homebrew/cask-versions brew update brew cask install adoptopenjdk8
+brew tap homebrew/cask-versions brew update brew install --cask temurin11

 You can also download and install Oracle JDK manually if you have trouble with the previous commands.

 You can use the IDE of your choice.
 We recommend using IntelliJ.